 Stimming (also known as self-stimulating) is a common sensory-seeking neurodivergent behaviour.
 It means stimulating yourself in a repetitive manner to self-soothe, regulate, or express excitement.
 Stimming is common both in ADHD and autism.

-Like with so many other neurodivergent traits, what is neurodivergent about them is not the presence but the frequency.
+Like with so many other neurodivergent traits, what is neurodivergent about stimming is not the presence but the frequency and intensity.

 Stimming is one of the most beautiful expressions of autistic joy.
 Autistic actress and activist Chloe Hayden shared a video of how excited she was when she saw whales in the ocean.
 It is truly heartwarming and wholesome, and there is no harm in letting people freely jump up and down or flap their hands from the sheer joy they’re experiencing.